magnetsystems/message-samples-android/README.md

 We created a Rock Paper Scissors Lizard Spock game as popularized by the show “Big Bang Theory”.
 If you aren’t already a fan, check out the [rules](http://www.samkass.com/theories/RPSSL.html).
 Install, build, run, play, repeat.
 Oh, and learn more about how Magnet Message handles core message passing and the publish/subscribe dynamic.

 ### Build Instructions
-0. Ensure that the configuration file contains the proper values for your deployed server.
-Edit the RPSLS/app/src/main/res/raw/rpsls.properties file.
+0. You must replace the existing properties file in the project with your own.
+You can download this file on the Settings page of the Magnet Message Web Interface.
+After adding the properties file to RPSLS/app/src/main/res/raw/rpsls.properties, just build and run!

 Command line:
 1. Execute the gradle wrapper script from the RPSLS folder.